instructure/apollo-link-deep-dedup/docs/architecture.md

 - Restores the query to `initial query`
 - If **full cache hit**, sends the `data from cache` directly to and notifies the upstream Links
-- Otherwise, sends the modified query to downstream Links and subscribe to the results.
-Once there’s data back from downstream links
+- Otherwise, sends the modified query to downstream Links and subscribe to the results
-  - If we encounter **full cache miss**, sends the `data from network` directly to and notifies the upstream Links
-  - If we have partially resolved the query, aggregate the results by merging `data from cache` and `data from network`, sends final results to and notifies upstream Links
+  - Once there’s data back from downstream links, aggregate the results by merging `data from cache` and `data from network`, sends final results to and notifies upstream Links

 The flow can be represented in the diagram below: